 * The Equality Act 2010 classifies "protected characteristics" as: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.

-Gender and ethnicity of the current governing body:
+Gender and Ethnicity of the current Academy Committee

 Gender and ethnicity of teachers: